35th Pursuit Squadron (35th PS) / 35th Fighter Squadron (35th FS)

 World War I

 On June 12, 1917 organized as the 35th Aero Squadron assigned to the 3rd Aviation Instruction Center at Camp Kelly in Texas.
-Sent overseas to France to Etampes, Paris, Issoudun, Clisson and St. Nazaire.
+During World War I, sent overseas to France and was tasked with assembly and maintenance of aircraft based at Etampes, Paris, Issoudun, Clisson and St. Nazaire.
 Afterwards, returned to the United States to Garden City, NY.
 On March 19, 1919 demobilized at Langley Field, VA.

 World War II

 During January 1942 the 35th Pursuit Squadron (35th PS) was sent overseas across the Pacific to Australia.
 On March 6, 1942 arrives Brisbane.
 In late April 1942 the squadron arrives at 7 Mile Drome near Port Moresby in New Guinea.